Jesse Dudas

-Jesse Dudas (born March 31, 1988) is a Canadian-Hungarian professional ice hockey defenceman who currently plays for HC Vítkovice Ridera of the Czech Extraliga (ELH).
+Jesse Dudas (born 31 March 1988) is a Canadian-Hungarian former professional ice hockey defenceman who played most notably in Europe.
 He is of Hungarian descent.
 He was selected by the Columbus Blue Jackets in the sixth round, 159th overall, of the 2006 NHL Entry Draft.

 Dudas made his international debut and played for Hungary at the 2016 IIHF World Championship in Russia.